ArboreumDev/credit-union-frontend/README.md

 # Test create first empty migration
 hasura migrate create "init" --from-server

-# To get schemas from a remote hasura (we are using hasura cloud to design the schema and queries)
+# To get postgres schema from a remote hasura (we are using hasura cloud to design the schema and queries)
 hasura migrate create "first" --from-server --endpoint $HASURA_ENDPOINT --admin-secret $HASURA_ADMIN_SECRET

+# To get hasura metadata
+hasura metadata export --endpoint $HASURA_ENDPOINT --admin-secret $HASURA_ADMIN_SECRET
 ```
 Since the free Hasura cloud only supports 1 req/s.
 It's best to use free Heroku as it can handle around 1000 requests/s.
 See [comment thread](https://www.reddit.com/r/graphql/comments/a84s22/graphile_vs_hasura/ec80n52/).